-Introduction to Christmas Carol by Charles Dickens
+Introduction to the film Christmas Carol from the book by Charles Dickens.

 1 THE FILM OPENS IN THE SQUARE